 During the summer of 2013, news of the open enrollment period for the health insurance marketplaces began to reach consumers across America as organizations and media outlets worked to inform the public.
 With increased awareness, the PAC supported marketplace tools provided critically needed information and clarification for those planning to research their insurance options.
 With a timely publication early in the summer, the Health Reform and You: A User’s Guide to Health Insurance Marketplaces became an important resource for providers, patient advocacy groups, non-profits and patients.

 Interest in the guide continued to grow following the October 1 opening of the federal and state-based marketplaces, and it remains a resource for those who will be completing enrollment today.
-In addition, as one of the only resources available to Spanish-speaking patients on this topic, the guide filled a crucial information void for that audience.
+Content has recently been updated to include ACA policy changes and insurance plan updates for the 2020 plan year.

 Words That Matter

 Illustrated by national consumer survey data, Patient Advocate Foundation has documented that for some of the most commonly used terms surrounding healthcare and health insurance, as little as 59% of patients felt that they were confident in the meaning of the words.